Pathoschild/smapi-mod-dump/source/~NormanPCN/CombatControlsRedux/README.md

 requiring that the exact tile next to the character is clicked in order to turn the character towards it.
 This mod makes it so that clicking in the general direction of a tile is enough to turn the character.

-### Controler fix
-Config Setting = ControllerFix.
-Like MouseFix but for controller inputs.
-Can be useful in split screen mode.
-For when the mouse user wants the MouseFix but the controller user does not what that fix.

 ### Regular Tools fix
 Config Setting = RegularToolsFix.
-If Mouse or Controller fix are enabled then regular tools will get the facing direction fix.
+If Mouse is enabled then regular tools will get the facing direction fix.
 You may not be able to hit diagonal tiles with this enabled.

 ### Auto Swing
 Config setting = AutoSwing.